International Servant Leadership Program

 Students and faculty in the ISLP participate in a two-year process that includes the following four key components:

-Principles Course (30 hours).
+Basic Course (30 hours).
 The principles of servant leadership are presented to participants on-site at their universities.
 Through stories, interaction, case studies and dialogue, participants grapple with leadership concepts that are often very different from those common in their culture.

 Mentor Program (20 weeks).
 In this module, participants work with a mentor to reflect further on what they learned during the Interactive Course on Servant Leadership and to continue to develop a deeper understanding of servant leadership.
 The program is a series of 20 weekly e-mail discussions between participants and their mentors.
 Using a workbook designed by Co-Serve, mentors and participants discuss a specific topic each week.
 Part of these discussions are based on readings from Robert Greenleaf’s essay, “The Servant as Leader.”